library(tidyverse)

 - The original implementation failed for cases like

-) is redundantly processed, leading to incorrect results.
+ABAB, where the same pair (AB) is redundantly processed, leading to incorrect results.

 - The original implementation failed for cases like